antadde/N-SDM/README.md

 ### Running N-SDM

 Position yourself at /scripts/nsdm-project/main, where the main N-SDM bash file (nsdm.sh) is stored.
 We encourage you running N-SDM in a background no hangup mode to prevent the command from being aborted automatically if logging out or exiting the shell, such as: `nohup bash nsdm.sh &`.
+You can follow the execution of N-SDM by checking the generated nohup.out file.